mesiliy/mesiliy.github.io/README.md

-# ⚖️ Vakeel AI — Indian Legal Assistant
+# ⚖️ LexIN — Indian Legal Assistant

-> **वकील** — *Justice Illuminated*
+> **LexIN** — *Lex(Law in Latin)+IN(India)*

-Vakeel is an AI-powered legal chatbot specializing in Indian law.
+LexIN is an AI-powered legal chatbot specializing in Indian law.
 It answers questions about the Constitution of India, landmark Supreme Court judgements, central and state legislation, and the latest legal developments — in clear, accessible language.

 ---